learn-co-curriculum/phase-3-active-record-crud-operations-lab/README.md

 # Active Record CRUD Operations Lab

+## Learning Goals

+- Perform CRUD operations on a SQL database table using Active Record

 ## Introduction

 The goal of this lab is to get comfortable performing CRUD (Create, Read,